FAccTRec/fatrec2018/cfp.md

 We encourage submissions in the above topics.
 No official proceedings will not be published, because the focus of this workshop is discussion about the directions to build and manage responsible recommender systems.
 All the manuscripts will be distributed at the [arXiv.org](https://arxiv.org/) by authors.
+(Note: [We cannot endorse the authors to create the arXiv account](https://arxiv.org/help/endorsement).
+Please find your endorser by yourself.)
 We do not prohibit to submit manuscripts that have already published or that are currently submitted to another venue.
 No need to transfer copyrights to the ACM or our organization committee.

 Manuscripts must be submitted through an online submission system.
-The organization committee simply check whether or not the manuscripts fit for the above scope of interest, and will reject manuscripts that are out of the scope.
+The program committee will review the manuscripts.
+The review process is a single blinded, the authors names do not needed to be anonymized.
-Studies will be presented in an oral or a poster style.
+Presentations will be held in an oral or a poster style.

 ### Position Papers